How Strong Is The PA Medical Marijuana Program?

-As Pennsylvania’s cannabis industry takes its first steps forward, the question most doctors and patients are asking is, “Is this program stable and sustainable enough to continue to provide the medicine patients need for the foreseeable future?”
+As Pennsylvania’s cannabis industry takes its first steps forward, the question most doctors and patients are asking is, “Is the PA Medical Marijuana program stable and sustainable enough to continue to provide the medicine patients need for the foreseeable future?”
 Happily the answer is a resounding, “Yes!”

 A handful of Pennsylvania dispensaries opened their doors in mid-February, and, two weeks later, were largely sold out of many products for a few days.
 Media critics were quick to report it as evidence that the industry was off to a rocky start.
 This is a major concern for patients, as it can take some time to find just the right strain, terpene structure, delivery system, and dosage to be most effective.
 Not having medicine always available is a major concern.